sam-cross/powershell-scripts/README.md

 ----

 ## Remove-Device-For-Imaging
 Removes a device from Active Directory and SCCM in preparation for imaging.
-Accepts an asset tag (without trailing X) as an argument or prompts for one when running.
+Accepts a machine name as an argument or prompts for one when running.

+Where names end with a specific character (eg: X), this will be automatically appended.
+Change the character in the PS1 file.

 > EG (providing asset tag in launch command): `> ./Remove-Device-For-Imaging.ps1 1023456`